iresil/FowlFlightForensics/README.md

   tar -xvzf kafka_2.13-3.7.0.tgz
   ```
 - To use the shell scripts included in the Kafka installation (e.g. to list available cluster members, list all topics,
-  start a consumer on a specific topic, or delete a topic):
+  start a consumer on a specific topic, or delete one or more topics):
   ```bash
   cd kafka_2.13-3.7.0/bin
   ./kafka-broker-api-versions.sh --bootstrap-server localhost:19092 | awk '/id/{print $1}' | sort